 A few years ago, not many people knew how to establish an association between HR and analytics.
 Today with the help of people analytics, companies are able to streamline operations pertaining to the workplace and reduce process errors.
 It is effective in many other ways such as:

 It is important to use the right analytical tools to gain insights.
-For those who did not have a brush with analytics yet, the perception in their minds is advanced technology with mind boggling complications.
-But even tools that we use on a daily basis, like MS Excel, is an effective tool for conducting analysis.
-There are a variety of tools that can be used, like PowerBI, Qlik, Tableau, SAS, R, Python, Excel and many more.
-Each tool comes with its own set of features which can be useful for your objectives.
-Vega HR gives you the opportunity to measure insights all at one place, providing you the exact components of the data that can help you in better decision making.
+For those who did not have a brush with analytics yet, the perception in their minds is advanced technology with mind-boggling complications.
+But even tools that we use on a daily basis, like MS Excel, is an effective tools for conducting analysis.
+There are a variety of tools that can be used, like PowerBI, Qlik, Tableau, SAS, R, Python, Excel, and many more.
+Each tool comes with its own set of features that can be useful for your objectives.
+Vega HR gives you the opportunity to measure insights all in one place, providing you with the exact components of the data that can help you in better decision-making.

-With our increasing dependence on technology, many organizations have embraced analytics as the way forward for better strategy and decision making.
-People Analytics is starting to become an indispensable tool for HR managers across the globe, since the scope of it’s usage is only starting to expand.
-It complements the important role that HR has in an organization and helps give better perspective.
+With our increasing dependence on technology, many organizations have embraced analytics as the way forward for better strategy and decision-making.
+People Analytics is starting to become an indispensable tool for HR managers across the globe, since the scope of its usage is only starting to expand.
+It complements the important role that HR has in an organization and helps give a better perspective.